katjam/scenes/README.md

-__Scenes is a breakdown and scheduling tool__
+# Scenes is a breakdown and scheduling tool
+__Created using Laravel__

-# Get instance set up
+__To set up a new instance__

-- composer install
+1- composer install
+2- mysql user and DB (or sqlite)
+3- create .env from example
+4- php artisan key:generate
+5- php artisan migrate
+6- sudo chown -R http:http storage

+__For development__

-- OR -
+- npm install

+__To install composer__

 - curl -sS https://getcomposer.org/installer | php
 - php composer.phar install

-- mysql user and DB (or sqlite)
-- create .env from example
-- php artisan key:generate
-- php artisan migrate
-- sudo chown -R http:http storage